-We recognize insurance contracts that form part of the insurance business in accordance with IFRS 4.
+Insurance contracts that form part of the insurance business are recognized in accordance with IFRS 4.
 Reinsurance acceptances are accounted for without any time delay in the year in which they arise.
 Provisions are generally recognized based on the cedant’s contractual duties.
 Estimation techniques based on assumptions about future changes in claims are used to calculate the claims provision.
 Other technical provisions relate to the provision for cancellations.

 The share of the provisions attributable to reinsurers is calculated in accordance with the contractual agreements with the retrocessionaries and reported under other assets.